sanchez-chris/TiKiTuTo/README.md

   - Use project references to provide functionality to the console application.

 - **Input Requirements**:
-  - Read the number of teams (must be an even number).
+  - Read the number of teams.
   - Gather team information:
     - Team names (default to "Team 1", "Team 2", etc. if left blank).
     - Player names (default to "Player 1", "Player 2", etc. if left blank).